 The tower was designed to meet all the building code requirements of the day, and it performed extremely well when the models were subjected to wind tunnel tests.
 And everything was great until about a year after the building opened.
 That’s when LeMessurier received a call from a New Jersey college student who was writing a research paper on the Citicorp Tower.

 Near the end of their discussion, the student mentioned that his professor thought that the columns were placed incorrectly.
 You know, they needed to be at the corners of the building.
-So LeMessurier explains to the student the rationale as to why they’ve been placed in the center and their conversation eventually ended.
+So LeMessurier explains to the student the rationale as to why they’d been placed in the center and their conversation eventually ended.

 Unfortunately, the name of the student was never recorded, but his one phone call set into motion an amazing sequence of events that were somehow kept secret from the public for nearly two decades.